How to plant indoor narcissi

 Tips for inddor Narcissus

-Indoor narcissi can be grown on pebbles too.
-Just add water to around 2.5 cm from the top of the pebbles.
-Place the narcissi so they are almost touching and a few more pebbles to slightly cover around halfway up the bulb.
-It is important the base of the narcissi do not come into contact with the water to prevent mould and rot.
+Indoor narcissi can also be grown on pebbles.
+Just add water about 2.5 cm from the top of the pebbles.
+Place the narcissi so they are almost touching, and add a few more pebbles to cover halfway up the bulb.
+To prevent mould and rot, the base of the narcissi must not come into contact with the water.

-If they are kept in cool conditions they will last longer in flower, this will also help prevent them from getting long and flopping.
-It has been said if you ply them with alcohol such as vodka this will also help keep the stems and leaves shorter - use roughly one part alcohol to 6/7 parts water.
-At least it will keep them merry if not!
+If kept in cool conditions, they will last longer in flower, which will also help prevent them from getting long and flopping.
+It has been said that plying them with alcohol, such as vodka, will also help keep the stems and leaves shorter—use roughly one part alcohol to six to seven parts water.
+At least it will keep them merry, if not!

-Narcissus paperwhite will flower around eight weeks from planting.
-You can stage the flowering by planting two weeks apart, keeping the spare bulbs in the salad draw in the fridge to hold them back.
+Narcissus paperwhite flowers around eight weeks after planting.
+To delay the flowering, plant two weeks apart, keep the spare bulbs in the salad drawer, and put them in the fridge.

 What to do after they have flowered

-Once the Paperwhites have flowered, they will not re-flower outdoors they do not tolerate our cold winters and so should be discarded.
-However, Narcissus Grand Soleil D’Or, Avalanche and Erlicheer can be planted outdoors in a sheltered area, so after flowering, deadhead them and allow the foliage to die back naturally and then plant outside.
+Once the Paperwhites have flowered, they will not re-flower outdoors.
+They do not tolerate our cold winters and should be discarded.
+However, Narcissus Grand Soleil D’Or, Avalanche, and Erlicheer can be planted outdoors in a sheltered area.
+After flowering, deadhead them, allow the foliage to die naturally, and plant them outside.

 All parts of daffodils and narcissus are poisonous and should not be eaten as they contain compounds which can cause stomach discomfort and nausea.
-The bulbs can be poisonous to cats and dogs.
+The bulbs can be toxic to cats and dogs.